mtrojas/mtrojas/README.md

 I am a DevOps and an Infrastructure as Code fanatic.

-- 🏢 I'm currently working on a fintech named Finalis
+- 🏢 I'm currently working at Pento
 - 📖 Learning all about Terraform
 - 📫 You can reach me at mtrojas@protonmail.com